dbt-labs/corp/handbook/benefits.md

 #### What if I want to rent a different workspace for the day that is not available on liquidspace?

-We do not reimburse one-time workplace rental expense for locations outside the Liquidspace platform.
+We do not reimburse one-time workplace rental expenses for locations outside the Liquidspace platform.

 However, if you are looking for a space and there are no viable or available options near you in LiquidSpace, and you can find space elsewhere, you may use your personal card and expense the cost up to $250/month.
 Please use the expense code “Office Space” in Airbase.